1. Crop around the actual item

 Ask for photos of labels, dimensions, condition, serial numbers, or matching details before paying a third-party seller.

 Visual search matches appearance first.
-It can miss old product names, regional listings, sold marketplace pages, nicknames, and private collector inventory.
+It can miss old product names, regional listings, sold marketplace pages, nicknames, and collector inventory.

 You can, but a stronger request includes must-match details, what you already tried, location, and whether similar alternatives are acceptable.